 Prior to leading the women’s program Bush served as first assistant coach in the men’s soccer program.
 Bush quickly put his mark on ORU Men’s soccer leading them to 5 consecutive conference tournaments.
 The program went on to win a conference championship and achieved the most wins in program history.
 In 2004 he helped the program to another first as they were ranked in the top 25.
 During his time on the men’s side at ORU the program produced numerous all conference players and several players went onto the professional ranks upon graduation.

 Bush holds his USSF B National License and has received Master’s Degrees in Non Profit Management and Business Administration.

-Bush resides in Jenks, OK with his wife Rachel and their two sons Ryan Paul JR (RJ) and Noah.
+Bush resides in Jenks, OK with his wife Rachel and their three sons Ryan Paul JR (RJ), Noah, and Jaden.

 Roger Bush, Camp Director